Registering your child's birth

 Along with the completed Application to Register a Birth form, you must also bring original copies of the following identification documents:

-- mother's birth certificate and passport
+- mother's birth or adoption certificate and passport

 - mother and father's marriage certificate (if the mother and father are married to each other)